TYPO3 vs WordPress – My Honest Opinion

 Interpretation:

-• Setup Speed (WordPress 80, TYPO3 30): WordPress enables faster initial deployment.
+• Setup Speed (WordPress 80, TYPO3 30): WordPress enables faster initial deployments.
 TYPO3 requires more extensive configuration (Site Config, TypoScript, Backend Layouts).

 • Scalability (TYPO3 100, WordPress 60): TYPO3 is designed for 100,000+ pages and scales better with growing complexity.
-WordPress requires caching layers (Redis, Varnish) and database optimizations earlier.
-In fairness: TYPO3 also uses additional performance solutions (Reverse Proxies, CDN, database replication) for very extensive websites (> 500,000 pages, high traffic).
+WordPress requires caching layers (Redis, Varnish) and database optimisations earlier.
+To be fair: TYPO3 also uses additional performance solutions (reverse proxies, CDN, database replication) for very large websites (> 500,000 pages, high traffic).

-• Beginner Friendliness (WordPress 90, TYPO3 40): WordPress has a flat learning curve.
-TYPO3 requires sound technical understanding (TypoScript, TCA, Fluid Templates, Extension API).
+• Beginner-friendliness (WordPress 90, TYPO3 40): WordPress has a flat learning curve.
+TYPO3 requires a solid technical understanding (TypoScript, TCA, Fluid Templates, Extension API).

 Community & Ecosystem